Rule-VLN: Bridging Perception and Compliance via Semantic Reasoning and Geometric Rectification: Experiment

 \textbf{Universal Plug-and-Play Efficacy.} SNRM bridges the granularity gap across diverse architectures, yielding significant gains for both traditional (Loc4plan) and MLLM-based (FLAME) agents.
 For Loc4plan (Level-2), SNRM not only reduces CVR by 8.70\% but also improves TC by 1.53\%, proving its effectiveness even without heavy reasoning priors.
 This impact is amplified in FLAME (Level-3), where SNRM slashes CVR by 19.26\% while boosting TC by 5.97\%, validating its capability to transform blind traversal into semantically constrained navigation regardless of the backbone.
+Although SNRM inevitably leads to more detours during navigation, it still improves SPL in most experimental settings.

 \textbf{Robustness and Compliance.} In Level-1, despite identical TC (24.36\%), SNRM improves efficiency (SPD: 16.58 vs. 17.12) and strictly enforces compliance (CVR: 12.47\% vs. 21.17\%).
 As constraints intensify in Level-3, the baseline collapses (TC 11.43\%, CVR 41.79\%), whereas SNRM exhibits superior robustness, recovering TC to 17.40\% while suppressing violations.
 This advantage persists in Level-4, validating SNRM as a reliable safety envelope for complex navigation.